klaasnicolaas/python-p1monitor/README.md

 ## About

 There are many ways to read the serial port (P1) of your smart meter and what you do with the data that comes out.
-With this pyhton library your platform can read [P1 Monitor][p1-monitor] via the API and use the data for example for an integration in [Home Assistant][home-assistant].
+With this python library your platform can read [P1 Monitor][p1-monitor] via the API and use the data for example for an integration in [Home Assistant][home-assistant].

 ## Installation